Are you ready for May 2023 commencement?

 Check in

-Graduates and guests should plan to arrive at the Ford Center between 10:00 a.m. (earliest) and 10:30 a.m. (latest time for graduates) for the General Studies ceremony.
+Graduates and guests should arrive at the Ford Center between 10:00 a.m. (earliest) and 10:30 a.m. (latest time for graduates) for the General Studies ceremony.

-Graduates will be directed to check in back stage, where there will be reader card and honor cord tables set up.
-All graduates must check in at one of the tables so that we can make sure you have your reader card and can direct you to the proper seating area for your degree program.
-If you picked your card up but forgot to bring it, we will have a duplicate set of cards at the check-in tables.
-We will also have your Latin honor cord available if you did not pick yours up in advance.
+Graduates will go backstage to check in.
+There, you will find tables for both reader cards and honor cords.
+All graduates must check in at one of these tables so we can ensure you have your reader card and to guide you to the correct seating area for your degree program.
+If you forgot your card, we will have an extra set of cards at the check-in tables.
+If you did not already collect your Latin honor cord, you can receive it here.

 Graduate Seating

-There will be no processional.
-All graduates will be seated on the stage in no particular order by degree program (Multi-Disciplinary Studies students all together and University Studies students all together).
+There is no processional.
+All graduates are seated on the stage by degree program (Multi-Disciplinary Studies students seated together and University Studies students seated together) without a set order.

 Your Turn on Stage